 The Nigcomsat Satellite-Based Augmentation System networks (NigSAS), consists of three RNSS payload geostationary satellites.
 The current implementation is NIGCOMSAT-1G (42.5° E) launched into orbit on 13 May 2007.
 NIGCOMSAT-1A (19.2° W) and NIGCOMSAT-1D (22° E) are in the planning stage.
 The three satellites will have the same RNSS payloads.

-2 Frequency and polarization Plan
+2 Frequency and polarization plan

 As shown in Table 9-1, each satellite receives the uplinked SBAS signal in the C-Band and downlinks the navigation signal in the L-Band.